 Unlike buying stocks or bonds, there are investors who put their money in an asset class where they can physically sit behind the wheel.
 One with more camaraderie, too.
 Investing in cars opens the road to new friendships with other car enthusiasts.

 Compared to Wall Street’s paper trail, the collector car world may sound like an exciting highway to travel.
-Are you ready for a road trip?
+Ready for a road trip?

 Whether you fancy a fabulous car or an incredible seaside retreat, Amelia Island has stunning choices to be seen in March during the Amelia Concours d’Elegance.
 Some individual autos sold at auction fetch higher prices than premiere oceanfront real estate on this Florida sea island.